• Skip to main content

 • Extend your domain registration for many years.
 Renew your domain for 5 or even 10 years.
 You'll have peace of mind knowing that your domain is secure and paid-for.

 • Set up auto-renewal.
 If you do not want to renew for many years, at least sign up for domain name auto-renewal.
-Your name will never lapse, and you can ignore all renewal solicitations.
+Your name will never lapse (just be sure to keep your payment info up to date), and you can ignore all renewal solicitations.
 One less thing to worry about!

 If you believe you have been the victim of domain slamming, or if you have any doubt as to whether a domain renewal notice is legitimate, call or email us.
 We’ll help you sort it out.